MichaelHallik/robotframework-xmlvalidator/README.md

 Error facets passed during library initialization will be overruled by error facets that are passed at the test case level, when calling the `Validate Xml Files` keyword.

-The values you can pass through the `error_facets` argument are based on the attributes of the error objects as returned by the XMLSchema.iter_errors() method, that is provided by the xmlschema library and the the xmlvalidator library leverages.
+The values you can pass through the `error_facets` argument are based on the attributes of the error objects as returned by the XMLSchema.iter_errors() method, that is provided by the xmlschema library and the xmlvalidator library leverages.
 Said method yields instances of xmlschema.validators.exceptions.XMLSchemaValidationError (or its subclasses), each representing a specific validation issue encountered in an XML file.
 These error objects expose various attributes that describe the nature, location, and cause of the problem.

 The table lists the most commonly available attributes, though additional fields may be available depending on the type of validation error.